NekoCurit/Coze-Discord-Bridge/README.md

 `````
 curl --no-buffer "http://127.0.0.1:8092/api/ChatStream?name=1201576967368085686&prompt=1"
-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How","prompt_new":"Ah, I see you've signaled me with a \"1\".
 How"},"message":"生成中.."}

-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can","prompt_new":" can"},"message":"生成中.."}

-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can I assist","prompt_new":" I assist"},"message":"生成中.."}

-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can I assist you","prompt_new":" you"},"message":"生成中.."}

-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can I assist you today?
 If you have any questions or there's something you'd like to share, please go ahead","prompt_new":" today?
 If you have any questions or there's something you'd like to share, please go ahead"},"message":"生成中.."}

-{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data:{"code":200,"data":{"done":false,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can I assist you today?
 If you have any questions or there's something you'd like to share, please go ahead!","prompt_new":"!"},"message":"生成中.."}

-{"code":200,"data":{"done":true,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
+data: {"code":200,"data":{"done":true,"files":[],"prompt_all":"Ah, I see you've signaled me with a \"1\".
 How can I assist you today?
 If you have any questions or there's something you'd like to share, please go ahead!","prompt_new":""},"message":"成功!"}
 `````

 <br>